Are you in search of a robo-advisor that can help you achieve your investment goals?

 The chart diagram is updated as you answer the questions, clearly showing the impact of your preferences on your personalized portfolio.

 Based on the responses you give, they will weigh your risk tolerance and begin allocating the assets based on the risk tolerance determined by your answers.
-It is a lengthy series of questions that will help the platform accurately outline the ideal asset allocation for you.
+It is a lengthy series of questions that will help the platform accurately outline your ideal asset allocation.

 Is Nest Wealth Safe and Legit?